-These are just a few of the variables that you can look at and try to replicate.
-For example, if you find that second-year students pay particular attention when you show them that you have databases that can help them in their new majors, this is an area to concentrate on.
-Use a Credo video or make your own video that shows how to search databases, with accompanying text or verbal explanation on the databases you have in-house.
+When deciding which topics to focus on for videos or other asynchronous content, consider the topics students will be likely to seek out on their own and that will be engaging enough to them that they'll use them independently.
+For example, if you've found that second-year students pay particular attention when you show them that you have databases that can help them in their new majors, you may want to focus on creating resources on these topics that students can access on their own time.
+Use an InfoLit - Core video or tutorial, or make your own video that shows how to search databases, adding text or audio on the databases you have in house.

-Our research at Credo shows that students prefer short videos; 1-3 minutes is best.
-Host these on your website and LibGuides, and give the link to instructors to drop in their online classes for students to watch as needed or as homework.
-Add closed captioning and transcripts so that your material will be accessible to everyone (Credo material already has captions and transcripts and we can provide instructions to our customers are creating multimedia of their own and need to add these elements).
+Our research shows that students prefer short videos; 1-3 minutes is best.
+Host these on your website and LibGuides, and give the link to instructors to drop into online classes for students to watch as needed or as homework.
+Add closed captioning and transcripts so that your material will be accessible to everyone (Infobase material already has these).

 If you have liaison or embedded librarians, consider asking each one to make a short video on how to use the online resources in their specialty area.
 Remember that your own videos or those by your colleagues don't have to show you on screen if you prefer not to be shown.
 You can narrate over a screenshare of your databases at work.
-Close each video with a slide listing how students can get in touch while the library is closed.
+Close each video with a slide listing how students can get in touch when the library is closed.

-You can also get students involved.
+You can also get students involved when you're creating information literacy content.
 Sometimes, as you know, a particular student just "gets it" and is all over what you're teaching.
 Why not give that person a role in your video, or help them to make a video of their own?
 They can talk about how a particular resource or skill helped them in their work and offer their peers tips on how to get the most from it.
-It's a handy item for the student's own portfolio and other students are likely to respond well to advice from a peer user.
+It's a handy item for the student's own portfolio, and other students are likely to respond well to advice from a peer user.